 - 1/2 teaspoon cinnamon

-- Preheat the oven to 375°F and line a muffin tin with baking cups or lightly grease with butter.
+- Preheat the oven to 375°F and line a muffin tin with muffin liners or lightly grease it with butter.

 - In a medium bowl, add the flour, baking powder, baking soda, cinnamon, and salt, and mix with a spatula or wooden spoon to combine.